Apr 30, 2021

 Pine Pollen, the Longevity Tonic

 Pine pollen — being exactly as it sounds, the pollen of the pine tree — does not refer to any particular species of pine.
-While throughout the world pine pollen is derived from a number of different pine species, here we will review pollen from the Pinus massoniana tree, which has been one of the most revered herbs in Traditional Chinese Medicine (TCM) for millennia (and is what’s used in JOYÀ’s Functional Superblends).
+While throughout the world pine pollen is derived from a number of different pine species, here we will review pollen from the Pinus massoniana tree, which has been one of the most revered herbs in Traditional Chinese Medicine (TCM) for millennia.

 This incredibly nutrient-dense superfood is considered a master rejuvenating herb and nutritive adaptogenic tonic in TCM.
 Renowned herbalist Stephen Buhner has said that “pine pollen, given its potency, its similarity to ginseng in some of its actions, and its status as, perhaps, the premier phytoandrogen on the planet, should have been recognized long before now as the powerful medicinal that it is…[pine pollen is a] potent overall tonic to the body…”.